CCBR/HowTos/docs/GitHub/guide/2_howto_commands.md

 ```

 If you have non-compatible changes in the `old_feature` branch, there are two options:
 1) ignore local changes and pull remote anyways.
-This will delete the changes you've made to your remote respository.
+This will delete the changes you've made to your remote repository.
 ```bash
 git reset --hard
 git pull